Republic P-47 Thunderbolt: US

 By the end of 1942, P-47Cs were sent to England for combat operations.
 The initial Thunderbolt flyers, 56th Fighter Group, were sent overseas to join the 8th Air Force.
 As the P-47 worked up to operational status, it gained a nickname: "Jug" (because its profile was similar to that of a common milk jug of the time).
-Two fighter groups already stationed in England began introducing the Jugs in January 1943 - the Spitfire-flying 4th Fighter Group, a unit built around a core of experienced American pilots who had flown in the RAF Eagle Squadrons prior to the US entry in the war; and the 78th Fighter Group, formerly flying P-38 Lightnings.
+Two fighter groups already stationed in England began introducing the P-47 in January 1943 - the Spitfire-flying 4th Fighter Group, a unit built around a core of experienced American pilots who had flown in the RAF Eagle Squadrons prior to the US entry in the war; and the 78th Fighter Group, formerly flying P-38 Lightnings.
+The first P-47 combat mission took place on 10 March 1943 when the 4th FG took their aircraft on a fighter sweep over France.
+The mission was a failure due to radio malfunctions.
+Accordingly, all P-47s were refitted with British radios and missions resumed on 8 April.
+The first P-47 air combat took place on 15 April with Major Don Blakeslee of the 4th FG scoring the Thunderbolt's first air victory (against a Focke-Wulf Fw 190).